 After you pass the RHFAC Training Course, you will need to complete the following steps to earn your RHFAC Professional Designation, if you wish to pursue it.

-- Pass the RHFAC Professional Exam, administered be the CSA Group.
-You must pass the exam within 12 months of completing the course.
+- Pass the RHFAC Professional Exam, administered by the CSA Group.
+If you started the course on or after April 1, 2023, you must pass the exam within 6 months of completing the course.

-- Apply to RHF for your designation by emailing both your official transcript and letter from CSA Group demonstrating you have passed the exam to email@example.com.
+- Apply to RHF for your designation.
+This application requires both proof of course completion and your letter from CSA Group demonstrating you have passed the exam.

-- Maintain your designation by following the Code of Ethics, mainting your Accessibility Professional Network membership, and meeting continuing education requirements.
+- Maintain your designation by following the Code of Ethics, maintaining your Accessibility Professional Network membership, meeting continuing education requirements, and completing any mandatory training.

-- For more information on the above, read the Guide to RHFAC Professional Designation.
+- For more information on the above, read the Guide to RHFAC Professional Designation or email us at firstname.lastname@example.org.

 RHFAC Professional Profiles and Testimonials